ma-casali/acoustic-models/README.md

 The repository contains the following:

-- parabolic_equation_solver: uses an IFD approach to solve the parabolic approximation of the wave equation.
+- ParabolicWaveEquationSolver: a class that contains an IFD solution method to the parabolic wave equation.
+- PropagationEnvironment: a class that contains information about a propagation environment.
-- ray_trace: plots ray traces for input launch angles given a sound speed profile
+- ray_trace: plots ray traces for input launch angles given a sound speed profile.